yaroslaff/SashimiDB/README.md

-# Exact
+# SashimiDB
+Imagine, you can query your MySQL database right from your website JavaScript!
+Secure and fast.

-Exact is simple and very fast headless CMS with REST API for reactive JavaScript/JAMstack websites.
+SashimiDB is simple and very fast database with REST API for reactive JavaScript/JAMstack websites.
+SashimiDB can work as an Headless CMS.
 See it as an alternative to Strapi or Algolia.

 ## Features

-Exact allows anonymous read-only queries (with Cross-origin control only) from web page JavaScript.
+SashimiDB allows anonymous read-only queries (with Cross-origin control only) from web page JavaScript.

 Query format is simple and very flexible (as flexible as Python expression).